CgeoterD/Shopify_Theme_Development_Build/README.md

 - <b>Live Watching:</b> Automatically watch and compile files during development.

- <b>Tailwind CSS with Prefix:</b><br>
+#### <b>Tailwind CSS with Prefix:</b><br>
- Tailwind CSS is configured with the prefix "tw-" for all its classes to avoid conflicts and ensure better integration with existing styles.
-This means that every Tailwind class should be used with the "tw-" prefix (e.g., tw-text-center, tw-p-4).
+ Tailwind CSS is configured with the prefix `tw-` for all its classes to avoid conflicts and ensure better integration with existing styles.
+This means that every Tailwind class should be used with the `tw-` prefix (e.g., `tw-text-center, tw-p-4`).

+#### <b>Folder Structure and Compilation</b><br>
+In this setup, users have the flexibility to create nested folders within the src directory for better organization.
+This is particularly useful for managing Styles and JavaScript files in a structured manner.
+For instance, you can have a structure like `src/scss/components/` or `src/scripts/modules/`.

+When these files are compiled, they are output directly into the assets folder, without retaining the nested directory structure.
+This means that no matter how you organize your files within the src directory, the compiled CSS and JavaScript files will all be placed flatly in the assets folder.
+This feature simplifies the final structure and ensures a clean and organized output in the assets directory.

+For example, a file located at `src/scss/components/my-component.scss` will be compiled and placed as `assets/my-component.min.css`.
+This ensures ease of reference and cleaner integration with your project's overall structure.

 ---